PocketMidi/KB1/Firmware/Code/ReadMe.md

 This firmware utilizes the Arduino framework for the [Xiao ESP32S3 board](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).

 The board must be set up in the Arduino IDE per the Getting Started Guide above.
+In the BSP (Board Manager) confirm that "esp32 by Espressif Systems" is no higher than v2.0.xx.
+You may need to downgrade if v3.0.xx is installed.

 #### Additional Libraries:
 Adafruit MCP23017 Library - https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library